SoftInstigate/restheart-website/docs/v4/clustering.md

 ## How it used to work

-RESTHeart basically receives HTTP requests and tranforms them into MongoDB queries, through the Java driver.
-Creating a cluster has been a matter of putting a plain HTTP load balancer on top of the choosen clustering technology, exactly as one would do with any other HTTP server.
+RESTHeart basically receives HTTP requests and transforms them into MongoDB queries, through the Java driver.
+Creating a cluster has been a matter of putting a plain HTTP load balancer on top of the chosen clustering technology, exactly as one would do with any other HTTP server.

 However, a cluster of RESTHeart v3 nodes requires **sticky sessions**, otherwise the RESTHeart node could receive an authentication token created by another instance, which results in a HTTP 401 "Unauthorized" error.